ThemePoint/Shopware-Client/DOCUMENTATION.md

 Response
 ---

 Each method of client will return an `Response` object.
-This object includes the content and the http-code of api response.
+This object includes the content and the http-message of api response.
 To handle this response the following methods included:

-`toJson()` will return the response content as json string `toArray()` will return the response content as array `toObject()` will return the response content as object `getResponseCode()` will return the response http code
+`toJson()` will return the response content as json string `toArray()` will return the response content as array `toObject()` will return the response content as object `getResponseCode()` will return the response http message